Our Church Stewards:

 Our Pastoral Care:

-As well as our minister, we have 18 pastoral visitors.
+As well as our minister, we have a number of pastoral visitors.
 All church members and adherents are assigned to one of them and these are the first port of call when there is a need.

-The ‘Well’ (our coffee lounge at the front of the church on Bailgate) is open every weekday for a coffee and a chat.
+The ‘Well’ (our coffee lounge at the front of the church on Bailgate) has usually been open every weekday for a coffee and a chat, but has had to close during the Covid-19 pandemic.
+It hopes to re-open in 2022.
 Every Thursday morning the church lounge is open for coffee which raises money for charity.
 We run a Luncheon Club once a week during term times for the elderly in our community who live alone.
 Some church members are Lincoln Street Pastors.
 We have our Scouting and Guiding groups who join us for morning worship on ‘Parade Services’.
 We run a ‘Toddler’ group once a week.
 We have invited the surrounding community to a free BBQ in the church car park most summers.
-This gives us an opportunity to introduce ourselves, inform our guests of what we have to offer, and to give out information about the Christian faith.
+This gave us an opportunity to introduce ourselves, inform our guests of what we have to offer, and to give out information about the Christian faith.
 From time to time we run courses, such as Christianity Explored, introducing the Christian Faith, Freedom in Christ and a Marriage Course.

 Our Charity Support:

 We support a number of charities both by direct giving and special events such as the Lincoln Christmas Market hospitality and Thursday Coffee Mornings.
 The charities we have supported include The Barnabas Fund for persecuted Christians, FISH (Food In School Holidays), Goodwill Children’ HomesSouth India, St Barnabas Hospice, Christian Aid, Action for Children, The Children’s Society and Cancer Research.
 For many years we have strongly supported Samaritan’s Purse and have filled many hundreds of shoe boxes for their international Christmas appeals.